Tighter 'uniform bounds for Black-Scholes implied volatility' and the applications to root-finding: Tighter bounds of implied volatility

 Next, we explore the lower bounds of $\sigma$.
 These results depend on the following lemma on the ratio of the Black--Scholes price $\price(\sigma)$ to delta $\bsdelta(\sigma)$.
-The lemma is related to the Mills ratio $R(x)$:\footnote{The Mills ratio is a heavily studied subject (see \cite{baricz2008mills} and \cite{sampford1953inequalities}).}
+The lemma is related to the Mills ratio $R(x)$, which is a heavily studied subject (see \citep{baricz2008mills} and \citep{sampford1953inequalities}):

-It is well known that $R(x)$ is a strictly decreasing and convex function of $x$ \cite{baricz2008mills}.
+It is well known that $R(x)$ is a strictly decreasing and convex function of $x$~\citep{baricz2008mills}.